faressc/dl4ad/slides/07-tricks_of_the_trade.md

 - Then tune the batch size, model architecture, and regularization parameters
 - Consider using learning rate schedules or adaptive optimizers
 - Monitor the training and validation performance closely to avoid overfitting during hyperparameter tuning
+- Use ensembles of models or mixtures of experts to boost performance further
 - Finally, let the model train for a longer time to see if the performance improves further

 </div>